chingc/resume/README.md

 ### Rutgers University

-Bachelor of Science, Computer Science
+Bachelor of Science, Computer Science, Class of 2010
 New Brunswick, NJ

 - Graduated cum laude with a 3.45 GPA.